GedikEnginImecar/flutter/notes/notes.md

 when creating init for classes, you can use "init" shorthand to get the needed function

+---

+difference between name arguments and positional arguments in constructor methods is that in positional the order they are passed matters when the variables types are assigned after them, name just requires them to have matching names

 ## image notes:

 life cycle of StatefulWidget's :